Guitar Player Q&A: We Asked 7 REAL Guitar Students 5 Burning Questions

 The type of music I listen to such as rock, indie and jazz.
 I thought it would be cool to be able to play an instrument.

-I think everyone should play an instrument as it's good for you to grow and let out your creative side isn't it?
+I think everyone should play an instrument as it’s good for you to grow and let out your creative side, isn’t it?

 James' exceedingly impressive gear

 Q2.
-What are some of your long term playing goals?
+What are some of your long-term playing goals?

 To be good enough to play in front of other people confidently and well, not badly LOL!
-Also I want to get to the point where I can casually or even professionally play with friends.
-I want to be able to freestyle and improvise well too.
-Those guitarists that can make up solos on the spot - it would be cool to be able to do that.
+Also, I want to get to the point where I can casually or even professionally play with friends.

 Q3.
 What three skills make a great guitar player?